stevenocchipinti/CS_Scoreboard/README.markdown

 ### scores.rb

-`scores.rb` is a Sinatra app that reads the database and produces an auto-updating scoreboard.
+`scores.rb` is a Sinatra app that reads the database and presents an auto-updating scoreboard using AJAX.
-Currently the auto-update is accomplished with a `<meta>` tag, but will eventually be AJAX based.

 ## Installation and Usage